An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint: Introduction

-Since the orthogonality constraint is generally unrelated to the ordinary Dirichlet boundary conditions, this phenomenon has been referred to as \emph{twisted} in \cite{bb}.
-The majority of the literature on the subject considers in the orthogonality constraints either unknown functions -- not specified a priori, such as eigenfunctions -- or highly specific ones, such as constants or harmonic functions.
-Our goal is to develop a systematic framework for twisted problems, where optimization problems are subject to orthogonality constraints with respect to a \emph{given}, \emph{generic} family of functions.
+Since the orthogonality constraint is generally unrelated to the ordinary Dirichlet boundary conditions, this phenomenon in \cite{bb} has been referred to as \textit{twisted} (in French, \emph{tordu}; see \cite{ber}).
+The majority of the literature on the subject considers either orthogonality to \emph{unknown} functions -- not specified a priori, such as eigenfunctions -- or to \emph{highly specific} ones, such as constants or harmonic functions.
+Our goal is to develop a systematic framework for twisted questions, where optimization problems are subject to orthogonality constraints with respect to a \emph{given}, \emph{generic} family of functions.
 In this initial paper, we focus on the case of a \emph{single} orthogonality constraint and introduce tools for deriving isoperimetric inequalities.
-These inequalities provide uniform bounds on twisted eigenvalues -- not only with respect to the domain -- but also in relation to the orthogonality constraint, offering new perspectives on some of the previously discussed works.
+These inequalities provide uniform bounds on twisted eigenvalues -- not only with respect to the shape -- but also in relation to the orthogonality constraint, offering new perspectives on some of the previously discussed works.